unigap/Monero_Network_Analysis/README.md

   - 212.83.172.165 18080
   - 212.83.175.67 18080

-$ ./main 212.83.175.67 18080 10 | python locate.py    # 10 seconds collecting nodes from Monero P2P network + locating them on map
+$ ./main 212.83.175.67 18080 10 | python locate.py    # 10 seconds to collect nodes from Monero P2P network + locate them on map
-                                                      # and then receive transactions from available nodes  + locating them on map
+                                                      # and then receive transactions from available nodes  + locate them on map
 ```

 Execute ```terminate.sh``` script to terminate the execution of the main program and send quit method to Python program: